pnettto/pnetto.com-v2/src/contact.md

 <p>
   I'm always up for a conversation about past projects and potential collaborations.
-Feel free to reach out!.
+Feel free to reach out!
 </p>

 <p>Email: <a href="mailto:mailto:pedro@pnetto.com">mailto:pedro@pnetto.com</a></p>